Bay City Rollers: Early days and formation: 1964–1971

 More successful now, the Saxons moved out of the Longmuirs' back room to practice in Hermiston at a church.
 They played a couple of contemporary Kinks numbers but favored American songs, including a new one: "C.C.
 Rider" by Mitch Ryder and the Detroit Wheels.
 Desiring a better name for the band, they settled on "Rollers", but needed a more powerful American-sounding term in front of that.
 Derek Longmuir threw a dart at a map of the United States, landing first on Arkansas.
 This did not meet anyone's approval, so a second dart was thrown.
 It landed near Bay City, Michigan.
 The band agreed on the name, the Bay City Rollers.
 Short-term members from this period included bassist David Paton (from 1969 to 1970) and keyboardist Billy Lyall (1969–71), who went on to be founding members of another Edinburgh band Pilot.

+Breakthrough: 1971–1973
-After signing with Bell Records, the band's first hit was "Keep on Dancing" (UK No. 9, 1971), a cover of a 1965 hit by the Gentrys.
-Upon this release's success, they made appearances on BBC One's Top of the Pops.

-Several non-charting singles were released over the following two years.
-This period saw the addition of long-term member guitarist Eric Faulkner.
+After signing with Bell Records, the band release the single "Keep on Dancing", a cover of a 1965 hit by the Gentrys.
+A commercial success in the United Kingdom where it reached number nine on the national singles charts, they made appearances on BBC One's Top of the Pops as a result to assist in the promotion of the single.
+During this period, the band was fronted by Gordon "Nobby" Clark, who quit the band in 1972 in a dispute over its musical direction.
+Clark recorded an additional two songs with the band which were released, ultimately becoming non-charting singles.
+Additionally, during this period, long-term member guitarist Eric Faulkner was added to the bands lineup.
 In mid-1973, they narrowly missed the UK Singles Chart with their fourth single, "Saturday Night".

-By the end of 1973, Clark had become disillusioned with the band's musical direction and decided to leave just when his recording of "Remember (Sha-La-La-La)" climbed the charts to No. 6.
-He was replaced as lead singer by Les McKeown.
-A couple of months later, in early 1974, what became known as the classic line-up was completed; guitarist John Devine was replaced by Stuart "Woody" Wood.
+The band released the single "Remember (Sha-La-La-La)" which was given a "perfunctory release" in the United Kingdom as a consequence of the decision by Dick Leahy, the manager of Bell Records, to drop the band from the label following its release.
+Bell Records showed no real enthusiasm for the song, leaving the bands manager Tam Paton to visit Leahy and "beg him" to give the band "one last chance", later claiming that he believed Leahy only agreed to do so because he "felt sorry" for him.
+Furthermore, by the end of 1972, Clark had become disillusioned with the band's musical direction and decided to leave the band.
+Despite the concerns from Bell Records over the future of the band and the decision by Clark to leave, "Remember (Sha-La-La-La)" reached its peak of number six on the singles charts in the United Kingdom.